-Requirements and choice of complementary filters As discussed in Section 3.2, nominal performance requirements can be expressed as upper bounds on the shapes of the complementary filters.
+Requirements and choice of complementary filters As discussed in Section 3.2, nominal performance requirements can be expressed as upper bounds on the shape of the complementary filters.
 For this example, the requirements are:

-- to track ramp inputs (constant velocity scans) with zero steady-state error, which necessitates a +2 slope at low frequencies for the magnitude of the sensitivity function $|S(j\omega)|$ - filtering of measurement noise above 300 Hz, where sensor noise is significant (requiring a filtering factor of approximately 100 above this frequency) - maximizing disturbance rejection
+- track ramp inputs (i.e. constant velocity scans) with zero steady-state error: a +2 slope at low frequencies for the magnitude of the sensitivity function $|S(j\omega)|$ is required - filtering of measurement noise above 300 Hz, where sensor noise is significant (requiring a filtering factor of approximately 100 above this frequency) - maximizing disturbance rejection